Clivern/Pindo/README.rst

 It supports a broad range of programming languages and versions.

-.. _pyscaffold-notes:

 Note
 ====

-This project is created and maintained for Cookie. see https://github.com/Clivern/Cookie
+This project is created and maintained for Bulldog. see https://github.com/Clivern/Bulldog